 The study will adhere to NWORTH's Standard Operating Procedures, for all data management, statistical and regulatory matters.
 Best practice will be employed throughout to ensure this project is managed to the highest possible standard.
 Appropriate supervision and training of project-specific staff and training in GCP will be ensured.
 Trial-specific training requirements will be addressed throughout the study period and regularly reviewed.
+NWORTH will supply appropriate templates to assist in developing the Trial Master File (TMF).
 The research will be sponsored by UCL and will be subject to routine internal audit through the University's standard research monitoring policies.